-The default configuration is for heads with CMY colour mixing - i.e. the when the Cyan channel is at 100% and the Magenta and Yellow channels are at 0% you get Cyan.
-If your head uses RGB colour mixing - i.e. the above combination gives Red - then set the CMY Invert option.
+The default configuration is CMY colour mixing - i.e. when the Cyan channel is at 100% and the Magenta and Yellow channels are at 0% you get Cyan.
+If your head uses RGB colour mixing - i.e. the above combination gives Red - then set the RGB option.